 For US Coinage, there are three basic types of Junk Silver:

-- 90% Silver – Dollar coins, half-dollars, quarters and dimes minted prior to 1965.
+- 90% Silver – Dollar coins, half-dollars, quarters, and dimes minted prior to 1965.

 - 40% Silver – Kennedy Half-dollar coins minted from 1965 until 1969.

-- 35% Silver – Nickel coins minted during certain years of World War II, from 1942 until 1945.
+- 35% Silver – Nickel coins minted during specific years of World War II, from 1942 until 1945.

 In 1965, the US Mint and Treasury departments began minting coins made from clad copper.
 Of those minted before 1965, dimes, quarters, half dollars, and dollar coins were minted in 90% silver.
 From 1965 until 1970, Kennedy Half Dollars were minted in an alloy containing 40% silver.